Our Body’s Immune Response

 Celiac – a term that refers to an area of the body where your duodenum is located – hence the name Celiac disease.
 But it’s not a disease; simply put, it’s an illness that should be called duodenitis.

 Signs and symptoms common to a number of illnesses can easily be used to fabricate a multitude of diseases.
-As a result, the Life Science Industry was able to inflate millions into billions and billions into a multi-trillion global health care market at our expense.

 The term disease broadly refers to any condition that impairs the normal functioning of the body.
+Because disease is a broad term, the Life Science Industry (LSI) was able to inflate millions into billions and billions into a multi-trillion global healthcare market at our expense.

-Doctors can diagnose and treat disease that cause patient suffering with prescription drugs.
-But doctors can’t just label an illness as a disease, in order to prescribe medication for a patient without a proper diagnosis.
+Doctors diagnose and then treat diseases that cause patient suffering with prescription drugs.
+That said, doctors can’t just label an illness as a disease in order to prescribe medication for a patient without a proper diagnosis.
+A proper diagnosis can be viewed as nothing more than a formality doctors comply with to avoid medical malpractice.